yundddd/graph_generator/README.md

 This config injects a fault to node B at time 20 to delay its receipt of messages on `topic1`.
 Please see this [fault_injection.py](graph_generator/fault_injection.py) for a full list of faults supported.

+## Example Configs And Dataset

+In the [config](graph_generator/config/autonomous_vehicle/) folder, we have created an example graph as well as the dataset.

 ## Limitation

 This graph executor is designed to be able to model any kind of graph with pub-sub relationships.
 But there are some limitations in implementation that users should be aware of.